 I’ve always wanted to throw a “literary” birthday party.
 But our oldest is so into cars and trucks and trains… Along came our second boy and by the time I started party planning a few months ago, he hadn’t yet seemed to show a strong interest in any one thing.

 So I decided to use a book theme, and chose Peter Rabbit, chiefly because we love gardening, and our youngest son has a summer birthday, so it’s easy to be outdoors!
 There’s a lot of ideas for Peter Rabbit parties on Pinterest (especially since the movie came out, which it had not at this time).

 Of course, I love to DIY on some party stuff, so I added in more of my own take on a Peter Rabbit birthday party.

 Take a peak into our “McGregor’s garden” during the big birthday bash!

-I love garlands for birthday parties and Make it Mine Parties has a personalized Peter Rabbit Party Garland that sets the tone!
-With delightful Beatrix Potter characters and your child’s name and age spelled out, this garland can be reused in the baby’s room later on!
+I love garlands for birthday parties decided to go with a store-bought garland for this party (maybe throwing my 4th party has tired me out?).
+With delightful Beatrix Potter characters and my child’s name and age spelled out, I can reuse this garland in the baby’s room later on!